adjust/dev-docs/docs/unity/reference/AdjustConfig/index.md

 The methods in this class must be called **before** you initialize the SDK.
 :::

-% classMethod AdjustConfig
+% Class method AdjustConfig

-:::{function} AdjustConfig(appToken, environment,allowSuppressLogLevel)
+:::::{function} AdjustConfig(appToken, environment,allowSuppressLogLevel)
 :noindex:

 Initialize the configuration object with your Adjust app token.